pablosalvador10/gbbai-azure-openai-benchmark/README.md

 Consider the following guidelines when creating your benchmark tests

-1. **Read the CLI argument descriptions by running `benchmark.bench load -h`**.
+1. **Read the CLI argument descriptions by running `src.performance.bench load -h`**.
 Start by reading about each of the arguments and how they work.
 This will help you design your test with the right parameters.
 1. **Ensure call characteristics match your production expectations**.
 The number of calls per minute and total tokens you are able to process varies depending on the prompt size, generation size and call rate.
 1. **Run your test long enough to reach a stable state**.
 Throttling is based on the total compute you have deployed and are utilizing.
 The utilization includes active calls.
 As a result you will see a higher call rate when ramping up on an unloaded deployment because there are no existing active calls being processed.
 Once your deplyoment is fully loaded with a utilzation near 100%, throttling will increase as calls can only be processed as earlier ones are completed.
 To ensure an accurate measure, set the duration long enough for the throughput to stabilize, especialy when running at or close to 100% utilization.
 Also note that once the test ends (either by termination, or reaching the maximum duration or number of requests), any pending requests will continue to drain, which can result in lower throughput values as the load on the endpoint gradually decreases to 0.
 1. **Consider whether to use a retry strategy, and the effect of throttling on the resulting stats**.
 There are careful considerations when selecting a retry strategy, as the resulting latency statistics will be effected if the resource is pushed beyond it's capacity and to the point of throttling.